yubessy/urule-scala/README.md

 ## Usage

-Write your own rule in JSON, YAML or any other format that can be parsed to into map and list of strings:
+Write your own rule in JSON, YAML or any other format that can be parsed into JSON-like structured object:

 ```yaml
 - host: '^example\.com$'